CLASS ACTION ALERT: The Law Offices of Vincent Wong Remind Redwire Investors of a Lead Plaintiff Deadline of February 15, 2022

-The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors who purchased RDW between August 11, 2021 and November 14, 2021
+The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors who purchased between August 11, 2021 and November 14, 2021.

 If you suffered a loss on your investment in Redwire, contact us about potential recovery by using the link below.
 There is no cost or obligation to you.